foohasmallya/tfx/docs/guide/index.md

 ![Data Exploration, Visualization, and Cleaning](wrangling.svg)

-TFX pipelines typically begin with an [ExampleGen](examplegen.md) component, which accepts input data and formats it as tf.Examples.
+TFX pipelines typically begin with an [ExampleGen](examplegen.md) component which accepts input data and formats it as `tf.Example` records.
 Often this is done after the data has been split into training and evaluation datasets so that there are actually two copies of ExampleGen components, one each for training and evaluation.
 This is typically followed by a [StatisticsGen](statsgen.md) component and a [SchemaGen](schemagen.md) component, which will examine your data and infer a data schema and statistics.
-The schema and statistics will be consumed by an [ExampleValidator](exampleval.md) component, which will look for anomalies, missing values, and incorrect data types in your data.
+The schema and statistics will be consumed by an [ExampleValidator](exampleval.md) component which will look for anomalies, missing values, and incorrect data types in your data.
 All of these components leverage the capabilities of the [TensorFlow Data Validation](tfdv.md) library.

-[TensorFlow Data Validation (TFDV)](tfdv.md) is a valuable tool when doing initial exploration, visualization, and cleaning of your dataset.
+[TensorFlow Data Validation (TFDV)](tfdv.md) is a valuable tool for initial exploration, visualization, and cleaning of your dataset.
 TFDV examines your data and infers the data types, categories, and ranges, and then automatically helps identify anomalies and missing values.
 It also provides